-L'esprit Academy reserves the right to offer institutional scholarships or fee waivers to eligible students, alumni, employees, or immediate family members of employees.
+L'esprit Academy reserves the right to offer institutional scholarships or fee waivers to students, alumni, employees, or immediate family members of employees.
+Institutional Scholarships awarded by L'Esprit Academy do not have cash value and cannot result in a refund to the student.
+In the event a credit balance is created from an Institutional scholarship, L'esprit Academy will reduce the amount of the scholarship.